ebergstedt/SimpleMemoryCache/README.md

 						 CacheItemPolicy policy = null)
 ```

+**[CacheItemPolicy](https://msdn.microsoft.com/en-us/library/system.runtime.caching.cacheitempolicy(v=vs.110).aspx)** will default to a 5 minute absolute expiration caching time.

+# Notes

 When using a MemoryCache, keep in mind that you are using your RAM with raw data.
 Caching big objects will take space, so be careful with using it frivolously.

-**[CacheItemPolicy](https://msdn.microsoft.com/en-us/library/system.runtime.caching.cacheitempolicy(v=vs.110).aspx)** will default to a 5 minute absolute expiration caching time.

 # [Nuget](https://www.nuget.org/packages/Ebergstedt.SimpleMemoryCache)